jst-seminar-rostlab-tum/personio-foundation-coachai/frontend/README.md

 - **Next.js**: For server-side rendering and routing
 - **TailwindCSS**: For styling
 - **ESLint**: For code linting
-- **Prettier**: For auto formatting
 - **SWR**: For data fetching

 ## Code Style

-he project uses ESLint for code linting and formatting.
+The project uses ESLint for code linting and formatting.
 To check code style:

 ## Deployment